 Ms. Pedene later prevailed in a favorable settlement of her retaliation claims, but she still faces unresolved threats to her livelihood, including a frivolous OIG law enforcement investigation, and a frivolous Office of Accountability and Whistleblower Protection administrative investigation.
 She has a pending retaliation complaint before OSC.

 SEE WHAT PEOPLE ARE SAYING ABOUT THE BOOK

-“At its core, A SACRED DUTY is the story of one ordinary though a committed individual who found herself at war with an institution bent on erasing her.
+“At its core, A SACRED DUTY is Paula’s journey as a Whistleblower.
+She takes us through the ordeal of when she found herself at war with an institution bent on erasing her.
 More than that, however, in confronting this particular Goliath, Paula Pedene discovered the David within her.”

 Paula Pedene was a 20-year employee at the hospital who oversaw everything from news releases to the hospital newsletter to the annual veteran’s day parade.
 In 2010, Pedene joined a group that complained to the VA’s upper management about the phoenix hospital’s director.
 They alleged that the director had allowed budget shortfalls and berated subordinates.
 And it seemed to work.
 VA’s inspector general investigated and found an 11 million shortfall in the hospital’s budget.
 The director retired voluntarily.
 ‘I felt we had actually done the right thing,’ Pedene said.
 But that turned out to be the beginning of her troubles, not the end.”